Ford FE engine: 427 SOHC "Cammer"

-Ford's hopes to counter Chrysler were, however, cut short.
-Although enough 427 SOHCs were sold to have the design homologated, Chrysler protests succeeded in getting NASCAR to effectively legislate the engine out of competition.
-This was due to the motor not being available in a factory production motor vehicle.
-It was not the only engine ever banned from NASCAR; the 1963 Chevrolet 427 ‘mystery motor’, the 1965 426 ‘Race Hemi’ and the Chrysler A-925 DOHC Hemi were also banned during the 1960s for the same reason.
-This scuttled the awaited 1965 SOHC versus Hemi competition at the Daytona 500 season opener.
+Ford's hopes to counter Chrysler were cut short, though.
+Enough 427 SOHCs were sold to have the design homologated, but Chrysler protests succeeded in getting NASCAR to effectively legislate the engine out of competition.
+This was due to the motor not being available in a factory-production motor vehicle.It was not the only engine ever banned from NASCAR; the 1963 Chevrolet 427 "mystery motor", the 1965 426 "Race Hemi", and the Chrysler A-925 DOHC Hemi were also banned during the 1960s for the same reason.

+Both the USAC and NASCAR announced their bans on using the SOHC engine in stock car events on 17 December 1965.
+The USAC commented, “We are simply following our rules which state the engine must be representative of volume production and readily available to the public.
+Eventually overhead cam engines probably will become part of the American production automobile and thus will meet the requirements.
+Until that time, however, it is our feeling that in announcing their overhead engine for stock car racing in 1966 the Ford Motor Co. has put the cart before the horse.
+At this time their proposed overhead cam engine is strictly a racing engine and as such does not meet the spirit of the rules.”

+Bill France, NASCAR president, permitted the engine at its drag races, but not at conventional “oval track” stock car circuits: "The single overhead cam engine at present is a race engine and does not fall into the stock car category.
+We look on it as an experimental engine and as such will evaluate it for the 1967 season.”

 Nevertheless, the SOHC 427 found its niche in non-stock drag racing, powering many altered-wheelbase A/FX Mustangs, and becoming the basis for a handful of supercharged Top Fuel dragsters, including those of Connie Kalitta, Pete Robinson, and Lou Baney (driven by Don "the Snake" Prudhomme).
-In 1967 Connie Kalitta's SOHC-powered "Bounty Hunter" slingshot dragster won Top Fuel honors at AHRA, NHRA and NASCAR winter meets, becoming the only "triple crown" winner in drag racing history.
-It was also used in numerous nitro funny cars including those of Jack Chrisman, "Dyno" Don Nicholson, Eddie Schartman, Kenz & Leslie, and in numerous injected gasoline drag racing vehicles.
+In 1967, Connie Kalitta's SOHC-powered "Bounty Hunter" slingshot dragster won Top Fuel honors at AHRA, NHRA, and NASCAR winter meets, becoming the only "triple crown" winner in drag racing history.
+It was also used in numerous nitrous-oxide funny cars, including those of Jack Chrisman, "Dyno" Don Nicholson, Eddie Schartman, and Kenz and Leslie, and in numerous gasoline-injected drag-racing vehicles.